Dre Campbell Farm

 Traps are an excellent non-lethal way to get rid of snakes in your yard or garden.
 There are many different types of traps available.

-One popular DIY snake trap that works is the funnel trap.
-This trap comprises a funnel-shaped piece of wire mesh with a small opening at the narrow end leading to a mesh cylinder.
+This trap consists of a funnel-shaped piece of wire mesh with a small opening at the narrow end that leads to a mesh cylinder.
 This video explains how to do it.

 But if the DIY method is too hectic, you can purchase a funnel trap like this one online or at a garden center.
 The idea is that the snake will enter the funnel but won’t be able to get out.